• Skip to primary navigation

 A: Yes, a standard op amp is a possible choice, but there are some variations which are better tailored to this function, such as the difference amplifier and the current-sense amplifier.
 A difference amplifier attenuates high input voltages to bring the signal to a level the amplifier can tolerate.
 The current-sense amplifier converts the differential input voltage to a current, and then back to a ground-referenced voltage; its input amplifier can withstand large common-mode voltages due to its high-voltage manufacturing process.
 Deciding between the two approaches requires matching their key attributes to the application priorities.

-One example of the current-sense amplifier is the Texas Instruments INA290-Q1, an ultra-precise amplifier that can measure voltage drops over a wide common-mode range of ±2.7 V to ±120 V (Figure 1).
+One example of the current-sense amplifier is the Texas Instruments INA290-Q1, an ultra-precise amplifier that can measure voltage drops over a wide common-mode range of ±2.7 V to ±120 V, as shown in Figure 1.
 It is in a highly space-efficient SC-70 package and AEC-Q100 qualified for automotive use, and has a 1-MHz bandwidth.

-Fig 1: The Texas Instruments INA290-Q1 is optimized as a current-sense amplifier which can tolerate up to 120 V CMV.(Image: Texas Instruments)
+Fig 1: The Texas Instruments INA290-Q1 is optimized as a current-sense amplifier that can tolerate up to 120 V CMV.(Image: Texas Instruments)

 Q: What if my CMV is higher?

-A: There are amplifiers which use specialized IC processes to handle these higher voltages.
-For example, the Analog Devices LT6375 is a precision voltage-difference amplifier which handles up to ±270 V CMV (Figure 2).
+A: Some amplifiers use specialized IC processes to handle these higher voltages.
+For example, the Analog Devices LT6375 shown in Figure 2 is a precision voltage-difference amplifier that handles up to ±270 V CMV.

 Q: Undoubtedly, there are many important parameters to check when selecting an amplifier for this function.
 Rather than go through all of them in detail, can you cite a few and identify a few key specifications?

-A: In addition to the maximum CMV which the amplifier can tolerate, there is a common mode rejection ratio (CMRR).
-The amplifier – where a difference amplifier or current-sense amplifier – is attempting to extract a small differential signal in the presence of a large common signal.
+A: In addition to the maximum CMV that the amplifier can tolerate, there is a common mode rejection ratio (CMRR).
+The amplifier — where a difference amplifier or current-sense amplifier — attempts to extract a small differential signal in the presence of a large common signal.
 This common signal interferes with seeing that small signal.
-CMRR, which is always specified in dB, defines how well the amplifier can suppress the common mode signal while making the difference measurement.
+CMRR, always specified in dB, defines how well the amplifier can suppress the common mode signal while making the difference measurement.

 Other important specifications include gain error, gain drift, and offset voltage, all of which are called out by the device vendor.